-The Council operates a trade refuse service in competition with private companies; the trading objective is to break even.
-The Council also operates a number of industrial and commercial properties.
+The Council operates a trade refuse service in competition with private companies; with the trading objective to break even.
+The Council also operates a number of industrial and commercial properties which are covered in note 27.

-The income and expenditure associated with the trade refuse service is included within Environment and Regulatory Services within Net Cost of Services on the CIES and the income and expenditure from investment property is shown within Financing and Investment Income and Expenditure.

-The income and expenditure related to these operations is shown below, but does not include any share of central overhead costs which these services would accrue.
+The income and expenditure associated with the trade refuse service is included within Economy and Environmental Services within Net Cost of Services on the CIES.
+The income and expenditure shown below do not include any allocation of central overheads which this service would accrue.

-Total Trade Refuse Property Total
+Trade Refuse Trade Refuse

-2016/17 2017/18 2017/18 2017/18
+2017/18 2018/19

-£000 £000 £000 £000
+£000 £000

-Income (787) (570) (181) (751)
+Income (570) (579)

-Expenditure 554 369 60 429
+Expenditure 369 368

-(Surplus) / Deficit on Trading (233) (201) (121) (322)
+(Surplus) / Deficit on Trading (201) (211)